VAD37/the-dark-forest/docs/references/attachment-value.md

 ## Method

 - Allow customizing the value of NFTs.
-Some simple characteristics like image, name, description, etc. If player want to have a website for their own token (arweave web), we let them and show it on client.
+Some simple characteristics like image, name, description, etc. If player want to have a website for their own token (Ex: arweave web), we let them and show it on client.
 For this prototype project, a version of multiple images along with multiple descriptions are provided through IPFS seem reasonable choice.